How to Build a ‘Google CRM’ for Real Estate Agents (Free & Simple)

 Step 1: Create the Master Client Tracker

-Category | Recommended Columns | Purpose |
+| Category | Recommended Columns | Purpose |

-Contact Info | Full Name, Email, Phone, Lead Source | Essential identification and origin. |
+| Contact Info | Full Name, Email, Phone, Lead Source | Essential identification and origin of the contact. |

-Pipeline | Status (Dropdown), Next Step (Text), Last Contact Date | Tracks where the lead is in the sales cycle. |
+| Pipeline | Status (Dropdown), Next Step (Text), Last Contact Date | Tracks where the lead is in the sales cycle and when action is required. |

-Client Details | Budget, Property Type, Preferred Area | Key data for personalized follow-up. |
+| Client Details | Budget (Numeric), Property Type, Preferred Area, Qualification Date | Key data for personalized follow-up and segmentation. |

-Transaction | Expected Close Date, Commission Value | Future-focused data for pipeline forecasting. |
+| Transaction | Expected Close Date, Commission Value (Numeric), Contract Status | Future-focused data for accurate income forecasting. |

+Pro Tip: Use Data Validation.
 Click on the “Status” column header and go to Data > Data validation.
-Use a “List of items” and type your common stages (e.g., New Lead, Contacted, Viewing, Offer, Closed-Won, Closed-Lost).
-This turns cells into a dropdown menu, preventing typos and ensuring clean data for filtering. | ||
+Use a “List of items” and type your common sales stages (e.g., New Lead, Contacted, Viewing Scheduled, Offer Submitted, Closed-Won, Closed-Lost).
+This turns cells into a dropdown menu, preventing typos, ensuring clean data, and making filtering simple.

-Step 2: Set up the Interactions Log | ||
+Step 2: Set up the Interactions Log

 Create a second tab called “Interaction Log.”
-This is where you track every communication. |
+This is where you track every communication (calls, emails, meetings, texts) related to a client.

-- The Power of VLOOKUP (Optional but Recommended): In a separate column, use the VLOOKUP formula to automatically pull the client’s current status from the “Client Master Data” tab when you type their name.
+VLOOKUPformula (or the newerXLOOKUP) to automatically pull the client’s current status or budget from the “Client Master Data” tab when you type their name.
+This helps you review historical context quickly.

 Phase 2: Automation and Data Entry (Google Forms)